-Literature showed that family support is a protective factor of suicidal behaviors (Au et al., 2009; Randell et al., 2006; Sharaf et al., 2009).
-In this comprehensive research, this relation was investigated in combination with childhood maltreatment (see figure 5).
+Literature showed that family support is a protective factor of suicidal behaviors (Au et at., 2009; Randell et al., 2006; Sharaf et al., 2009).
+In this comprehensive research, the maltreatment types were also included in the logistic regression analyses.
 Participants who have been emotionally maltreated and received family support, had lower scores on the variable suicide attempts.
-This leads to the acceptation of the hypothesis for suicide attempts in this condition.
-The scores did not differ significantly for suicidal thoughts and suicide (total).
-In the sexual abuse condition, family support was a protective factor of this suicide variable, which leads to the acceptance of the hypothesis of suicidal thoughts.
-However, the other hypotheses of family support must be rejected, because of a lack of significance.
-These results were unexpected and difficult to elucidate.
+Thus, the hypothesis for suicide attempts can solely be accepted for the emotional maltreatment condition.
+All the other hypotheses of family support must be rejected, because of a lack of significant relations.
+These results were unexpected, and difficult to elucidate.
 The results might be more plausible if the item would also ask about the amount of received family support.
-More research is needed on the subject of childhood maltreatment, suicidal behavior, and family support to give a clear explanation of this outcome.
+More research is needed on the subject of family support with childhood maltreatment and suicidal behavior to give a clear explanation of this outcome.